roccomuso/netcat/README.md

 > Netcat client and server modules written in pure Javascript for Node.js.

-This module implements all the basic netcat's features.
+Fully tested modules that implements all the basic netcat's features.
 To use as standalone tool install the [nc](https://github.com/roccomuso/nc) package.

 | Linux | Mac OS | Windows |
 |-------|--------|---------|